Fire and Rescue

 BURN PERMITS- click on the link below to see if burn permits are issued for the day and time you would like to burn.

-New to the Department in Jan 2021;
+New to the Department;

 Blue Lake Township Fire Department welcomes our newest members to the Department;

 John Hulwick- (start date is 12/14/2020) John comes to the department with 16 years of Firefighting experience

 Chief Brierley took over the Fire Department May 1st 2020 replacing Bob Barr who has been Fire Chief for the Last 20+ years.
 Bob will be staying on the department as Captain.

 Chief Brierley has been with the Blue Lake Twp.
 Fire Department for the past 20 years, and brings with him a tremendous amount of experience and knowledge.
 Prior to taking over as Chief he retired from the City of Ypsilanti Fire Department in 2014 where he was a Firefighter/ Engineer, HazMat Technician, EMT, and Arson Investigator.
 He has also been with the Milan Area Fire department for the past 30 years where he has held the ranks of Lieutenant, Captain, Assistant Fire Chief, and Fire Marshal.

 Fire Chiefs report For April 2021